geographika/mappyfile/docs/validation.rst

     Check that layer, map, and group names are unique or get wrong legends etc.

-    Only layers of TYPE POINT are supported for a layer with CLUSTER set
+    Only layers of TYPE POINT are supported for a layer with CLUSTER set "enum": [ "ellipse", "rectangle" ] - if add these they are converted to strings without quotes